 Have more questions?
 Feel free to contact one of our pickling specialists by calling (866) 266-9293, or Request a Quote right here on our website.

-Allegheny Surface Technology is your trusted provider of high-performance, ASTM and BPE compliant electropolishing, passivation, pickling, and mechanical polishing services.
-Specializing in both in-house and on-site metal surface refinishing/refurbishment services, AST assures both the quality and reliability of its services through multi-step Quality Assurance and inspection protocols.Request a Quote
+Allegheny Surface Technology is your trusted provider of high-performance, ASTM and BPE compliant electropolishing, pickling, mechanical polishing, and passivation services.
+Specializing in both in-house and on-site stainless steel surface refinishing/refurbishment services, AST assures both the quality and reliability of our services through multi-step Quality Assurance and inspection protocols.Request a Quote